obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Sanctum.md

     - No Scrollbar in Notes: Disables Scrollbars in Notes.
     - No Scrollbar in File Explorer: Disables Scrollbars in File Explorer.
     - No Scrollbar in Modal: Disables Scrollbars in settings menus.

+**Mobile**:
+- Disable floating button: This setting disables the floating Editing/Reading view button, making it go back to the top.

 **Advanced Options**:
 - No background blur: This setting disables background blur on modals.